Our picks for the Best Hammock Tarps for backpacking and camping:

 I personally like the nice, big size.
 The ridgeline is nearly 12 feet long, and should fit over nearly any hammock on the market.
 Backpackers looking to go lightweight may find this tarp a little heavy and bulky.
 And unfortunately, Hennessy does not offer a lighter silnylon version in the symmetrical style at this time.

-Overall, at a hair under $80, I think that this may be the best value for quality hammock tarp on the market right now!
+The price is also right, and I think this might be the best value hammock tarp on the market right now!

 Warbonnet MamaJamba Tarp